-Conservative group’s health care ads pressure GOP moderates
+Conservative group’s health care ads target GOP moderates

-WASHINGTON (AP) — The conservative Club for Growth says it is launching TV spots pressuring moderate Republican lawmakers to support the party’s languishing health care bill.
+WASHINGTON (AP) — The conservative Club for Growth is launching TV spots pressuring moderate Republican lawmakers to support the party’s languishing health care overhaul drive, officials of the group said Monday in the latest salvo in the GOP civil war that derailed the House measure.

-The ads are the latest step in a GOP civil war that derailed the House measure last month.
+The ads press moderates to back a revised version of the measure that the Trump administration offered last week in talks with conservative legislators.
+Under the changes, states could seek federal waivers from requirements under President Barack Obama’s health care law that insurers charge healthy and seriously ill consumers the same premiums, and that they cover specified medical services like mental health counseling.

-The group said Monday it is starting a $1 million ad campaign beginning Tuesday with national ads on television and online.
-Officials said that Thursday, they will run ads in the districts of 10 House moderates.
+“Come on board.
+Keep the promise that you and our party have made to finally repeal Obamacare and lower health care insurance costs,” Club president David McIntosh told reporters.

 Most Read Stories